Sebb767/DLC/README.md

 Features
 --------

-- System independent - works on Windows + Linux.
+- **System independent** - works on Windows + Linux.
 OSX isn't tested, but should work, too.
-- Unload librarys - if you don't need it any more, unload it.
+- **Unload librarys** - if you don't need it any more, unload it.
-- No caching - if you have a new version, don't worry about an old, loaded version.
+- **No caching** - if you have a new version, don't worry about an old, loaded version.
-- Dynamic function search - you can call any function by name, no need to define them at compile time.
+- **Dynamic function search** - you can call any function by name, no need to define them at compile time.

 How to use it
 -------------

-#### loading a library
+#### Loading a library

 Simply include the dlc.dll in your solution and create a new `DLC` class.
 The constructor hast 3 overloads: